Each year, nearly 30 million people in the U.S. are exposed to hazardous noise levels at their workplace.

 The public safety sector, including police officers, corrections officers, and firefighters, had the lowest rate (7%) of workers with any hearing loss.
 The researchers also noted that:

 - Although occupational hearing loss is highly prevalent and well-established in construction, current noise regulations do not require audiometric testing for workers in the construction industry.
 Without audiometric testing, intervention could be delayed or even missed.

-- Some sub-sectors in the manufacturing industry such as the apparel, machinery, and wood product manufacturing sectors have occupational hearing loss risks as high as those in construction and mining sector.
+- Some sub-sectors in the manufacturing industry, such as the apparel, machinery, and wood product manufacturing sectors, have occupational hearing loss risks as high as those in the construction and mining sectors.

 The authors of the OSHA study concluded that early detection of hearing loss by way of annual audiometric tests and intervention can go a long way in preventing further hearing loss.
 The authors also said that rehabilitation for workers who are suffering from mild occupational hearing loss can help improve their quality of life.

 Workers’ Compensation for Hearing Loss

 Noise-related hearing loss is one of the most common health concerns among American workers.
 If you are a victim of occupational hearing loss, you may be entitled to workers’ compensation benefits.
 Speak to a St. Louis workers compensation attorney to know more about your rights.
 Call The Law Office of James M. Hoffmann at (314) 361-4300.